Private equity investment services and solutions

-Higher returns due to market inefficienciesPrivate equity markets tend to be more inefficient than public equity markets, particularly for small to medium organizations.
-Private equity firms may take advantage of the mispricing that exists and potentially earn higher returns.
+Higher returns due to market inefficienciesPrivate equity markets tend to be more inefficient than public equity markets, particularly for small to medium organisations.
+Private equity firms can take advantage of the mispricing that exists and potentially earn higher returns.

-Expanded universe of investment opportunitiesAbout 99% of midsize organizations are not traded on listed equity markets and only 3% are owned by private equity firms1.
-Private business therefore represent an opportunity for investors.
+Expanded universe of investment opportunitiesAbout 99% of midsize organisations are not traded on listed equity markets and only 3% are owned by private equity firms1.
+Private business therefore represent a significant opportunity for investors.

-An illiquidity premiumA lack of liquidity in private equity markets (in comparison to public markets) can provide an upside for investors in the form of an illiquidity premium.
+An illiquidity premiumA lack of liquidity in private equity markets (in comparison to public markets) provides an upside for investors in the form of an illiquidity premium.
 Those who deploy capital to private equity may potentially earn higher returns as a result.